 The Standard was developed after a comprehensive consultation process including industry hearings in Dubai, Kuala Lumpur and Istanbul, and consultation workshops hosted by the Central Bank of Turkey, Bank Negara Malaysia, ISRA, Central Bank of Oman and the Central Bank of Sudan.

 Why was a standard needed?

 Gold has a deep and historical connection with Islamic civilisations.
 However, the complex treatment of gold in Islamic tradition has limited its development as an investable asset class.
-Gold is one of the six ribawi items alongside silver, wheat, dates, barley and salt.
-Ribawi items are defined as staple, everyday commodities so stringent transaction rules apply to prevent injustice or inequality between transacting parties.
-There is also a longstanding debate about whether gold is a currency or a commodity, making the design of consistent Shari’ah rules for modern gold products more difficult.
-The complexity of Islamic attitudes toward gold products has led to a scattered and fragmented set of rulings.
-This lack of uniformity is a major impediment to the development of gold financial products in Islamic finance.
-Creating harmonised and authoritative Shari’ah guidance for gold is imperative therefore, if the asset class is to become more widely accepted by Islamic investors.
+As a ribawi item, stringent transactions rules apply to the trading of gold.
+There was also a debate about whether gold is a currency or a commodity, making the design of consistent Shari’ah rules for modern gold products more difficult.
+The complexity of Islamic attitudes toward gold products limited the use of gold in Islamic finance.
+Harmonised and authoritative Shari’ah guidance for gold is therefore imperative for the Islamic finance industry to fully benefit from gold as an asset class.

 It has opened up a new investment asset class, enabling Islamic banks and other financial institutions to grow their customer bases and facilitating the creation of a broader range of saving, hedging, and diversification products.